The 8th Night: Plot

 Before boarding a bus, Seon-hwa is visited again by Ha-jung's spirit in a dream.
 It is revealed that Cheongseok's mother, driving under the influence, crashed into Seon-hwa and his family.
 His wife and daughter died, leading him to become a monk in Gwanju.
 Cheongseok's mother sent a letter to Bhante Ha-jung before she committed suicide, asking Ha-jung to adopt Cheongseok and apologizing to Seon-hwa for the death of his family.
-After getting off the bus, Seon-hwa told Cheongseok to search for shaman services in the area, hoping to find the Virgin Shaman.
+After getting off the bus, Seon-hwa tells Cheongseok to search for shaman services in the area, hoping to find the Virgin Shaman.
 Upon learning of the recent bizarre murder, Seon-hwa goes to the tunnel where the woman and delivery motorbike were found.
 Detective Kim stops him, asking for Seonhwa's I.D.
 When Kim asks Seon-hwa to open his bag, which contains an axe, Seonhwa tries to run.
 The two get into a scuffle and Seonhwa is forced to leave his map that pinpoints the search area.

-Cheongseok finds the house of the Virgin Shaman, and a young woman in a white dress lets him in.
-He recognized her as the same young woman who may have stolen his bag.
+Cheongseok finds the house of the Virgin Shaman and a young woman in a white dress lets him in.
+He recognizes her as the same young woman who may have stolen his bag.
 Cheongseok leaves, but as soon as he steps outside, he sees a student staring at him.
 The student reveals the Red Eye on her face, being the sixth pillar.
 Cheongseok runs away in fear and informs Seon-hwa of what happened when they meet up.
-Seonhwa tells Cheongseok to go back home and reveals his intent to kill the young woman from the shaman's house whom he believes to be the seventh pillar and the Virgin Shaman.
+Seon-hwa tells Cheongseok to go back home and reveals his intent to kill the young woman from the shaman's house whom he believes to be the seventh pillar and the Virgin Shaman.
 They go their separate ways, but Cheongseok runs back to the shaman's home and takes the young woman away.
 Meanwhile, Dong-jin informs Kim of Seon-hwa's past and how the victims were all connected through Professor Kim Joon-Cheol's meditation group for suicidal people.
 Dong-jin has actually met the Virgin Shaman, who is still alive, at the meditation group – she is the Virgin Shaman whose house Cheongseok visited and where he met the young woman in the white dress.
-Dong-jin has a talisman made by the same Virgin Shaman using his own blood which he gifts to Kim to thank him for saving Dong-jin from suicide.
-Kim tells Dong-jin to leave while he uses Seonhwa's map to track down Seonhwa.
+Dong-jin has a talisman made by the same Virgin Shaman using his own blood which he gives to Kim to thank him for saving Dong-jin from suicide.
+Kim tells Dong-jin to leave while he uses the map to track down Seon-hwa.